fastrgv/AdaVenture/README.md

 ## Update History:

+**ver 2.2.8 -- 16apr2022**
+* Improved zoom function.
+* Reverted linux libraries to exclusively shared format for portability.
+* Alternate script for GNU-Ada also works, now.

+**ver 2.2.7 -- 18jan2022**
+* Eliminated unused Frameworks directory
+* Updated Windows builds to freetype v2.11.1 DLLs (w32,w64).
+* Updated linux libs to use static libfreetype.a & libpng16.a

+**ver 2.2.6 -- 17dec2021**
+* The (h)-key now, also, toggles Intro/Help screen;
+* Added more example build scripts, including one for OSX that does not require Xcode.
+* Replaced all cc-by-nc-licensed sound files due to incompatibility with GPLv3.
+* Improved sound-tracks in Labyrinth.

+**ver 2.2.5 -- 17nov2021**
+* Updated all GLFW libs to newest [static] version(v3.3.5), & scripts.
+* Elliminated OpenGL-mipmap error on nvidia nouveau drivers.
+* Now include library fix & build scripts for GNU-Ada, as well as AdaCore.

+**ver 2.2.4 -- 25oct2021**
+* Improved adaOpenAL binding code...AdaVenture is now buildable with [GNU Compiler Collection] GNAT, as well as all AdaCore versions.
+* Updated glext64.lib (Win64).
+* In addition to the Win64 build, now added a Win32 build.

 **ver 2.2.3 -- 18apr21**
 * Improved movement, playability & random key locations [ch3,ch4].
 * Improved maps to show beetles' domain as well as possible key locations.